EmilSantos/TheStockFolio/README.md

 # TheStockFolio
-Simple web app for keeping track of my stocks
+A simple web app for keeping track of my stocks